github/octocatalog-diff/doc/optionsref.md

         --[no-]display-source        Show source file and line for each difference --[no-]validate-references "before,require,subscribe,notify"
                                      References to validate
+        --[no-]compare-file-text[=force]
+                                     Compare text, not source location, of file resources --storeconfigs-backend TERMINUS
+                                     Set the terminus used for storeconfigs
-        --[no-]compare-file-text     Compare text, not source location, of file resources --[no-]storeconfigs          Enable integration with puppetdb for collected resources --retry-failed-catalog N     Retry building a failed catalog N times --no-enc                     Disable ENC
+        --[no-]storeconfigs          Enable integration with puppetdb for collected resources --retry-failed-catalog N     Retry building a failed catalog N times --no-enc                     Disable ENC